Table of Contents

 Vision Zero

-The recent incidents come as the city continues to pursue its Vision Zero initiative, a program adopted by the City Council in December 2017 that sets a goal of eliminating traffic deaths and severe injuries on Alexandria streets by 2028, according to the city.
+The recent incidents come as the city continues to pursue its Vision Zero initiative, a program adopted by City Council in December 2017 that sets a goal of eliminating traffic deaths and severe injuries on Alexandria streets by 2028, according to the city.
+Vision Zero's infrastructure work — such as signal changes, speed management and intersection redesigns — applies only to city-maintained streets; state- and federally-owned roads within city limits, including I-395 and I-495, fall under Virginia Department of Transportation authority.

-The city's Vision Zero Crash Dashboard recorded 863 crashes across all Alexandria roads in 2025 — the most recent year for which data is available — including four fatal crashes, 39 serious injuries, 321 minor injuries, 54 possible injuries, and 445 property-damage-only crashes.
+The city's Vision Zero Crash Dashboard recorded 863 crashes across all Alexandria roads in 2025 — the most recent year for which data is available — including four fatal crashes, 39 serious injuries, 321 minor injuries, 54 possible injuries and 445 property-damage-only crashes.
 Of those, 615 occurred on city- or town-maintained streets, including two of the four fatal crashes.
 About 6 percent of city-street crashes in 2025 were coded as hit-and-runs.
 The dashboard does not yet include 2026 data.

 Looking at pedestrian and bicyclist crashes specifically across all Alexandria roads, the dashboard has recorded 478 such crashes since Vision Zero was adopted in December 2017, including 19 fatal and 68 that caused serious injuries.
 Annual totals fell during 2020 through 2022 — a period of reduced travel during the COVID-19 pandemic — before rising again.
 The 64 recorded in 2024 were the most in any year since the program's adoption, and the dashboard had logged 60 in 2025 through late November.